 "It is good enough for me," Bellatrix replied softly.
 Her hand rested soundly on his cheek for a moment, as she spoke again.
 "I will think about you every minute until I see you again."

 "I shall write."
 Voldemort smiled.
-"Adieu, my sweet," he whispered, and as she vanished, he knew he was in trouble.
+"Goobye, Bella," he whispered, and as she vanished, he knew he was in trouble.
 He knew that he was going to fall in love with this bold, beautiful young woman, and he knew that all he wanted as her hand in marriage.
 And he made no mistake in knowing he was going to get it.

 This is my first day in Albania.
 I do not mean to stay here for long, the weather is not to my liking, nor are the people.
-The locals are dreadfully disrespectful; one cannot help but wonder what being the most feared Wizard in existence is about at all.
-Unfortunately, this Country is important to me, for reasons I cannot put into something as insecure as a letter.
+Unfortunately, this country is important to me.
 You have my word that, someday soon, I will tell you all about this, about my transformations and magical powers.
 I believe that we should wait, until you are older, more experienced in the world, though I am sure you will disagree.
 I understand you have a thirst for knowledge.
 We share this, my Bella.
-I understand equally that there is nothing more bothersome than wanting to know an important piece of information, and being told you are not old enough.
+I understand equally that there is nothing more irritating than wanting to know an important piece of information, and being told you are not old enough.
 You will learn, when your training begins, I promise.

 If you can spare a moment or two for the man who will be shaping your future, I would very much enjoy a reply.
 My raven will know where to find me.
 I hope you are enjoying your summer, Bella.

 I fought with Andromeda today.
 We were out in the garden, and she tried to jinx me...
 I'm not sure what happened, I was angry with her, and my wand sort of...
 Spun out of control, and...
 Before I knew it, she was under the Cruciatus Curse.
 It all went rather quickly.
 I took it off her right away, but the sheer power I felt from it, was amazing.
 An amazing experience.
 I've never done it on a human before, only animals.
 She ran away from me, the poor girl was obviously terrified.
 Again, is it wrong that it only amused me that I did not care?
-Well.
-She didn't tell mother or father, so I'm off the hook.
-Besides, she's a Gryffindor mudblood lover; she deserves everything that is coming to her.
+She's a Gryffindor mudblood lover; she deserves everything that is coming to her.

 Next time you write, don't bother telling me to enjoy my summer.
 Why am I going to?
 I have two younger sisters, complaining that I can use magic, and they cannot.
 I have two very annoying parents, who talk of nothing but marriage, and my social position.
 Why should I care about my social position?
 I'll be too busy working hard for you to be concerned with marriage.
 Besides, I'll never be loyal to my husband while you still breathe.
 It would save a lot of arguments if they would just consider you for a moment.
 Now they are talking about my marriage to a man over double my age, with a face like a Hippogriff's bottom.
 All for power and money.
-Goodness, why don't they just marry me off to you, it would make me happier, and you're good looking and far more powerful then he will ever be.
-Or maybe you could just persuade my Father that I should remain unmarried until I am at least twenty...?
-Please do something!
+Why don't they just marry me off to you, it would make me happier, and you're good looking and far more powerful then he will ever be.

-Rest assured, I shall speak to your Father to be certain that you will not be married off for a couple of years yet, and when you are, it shall be a match that I approve of, as your Master.
-One day I shall have more control over you then your Father, but we must keep that thought to ourselves for now, my beauty.
+Rest assured, I shall speak to your father to be certain that you will not be married off for a couple of years yet, and when you are, it shall be a match that I approve of.

-Well, today I am in Germany, Munich to be exact.
-The beer here is good, but the magic...
-Hmm.
-Not altogether what I was expecting.
-Not to my standard, but I am very picky, and will accept only the best.
-However, I have met a very interesting character – her name is Akasha, and from what I can gather, is an ancient vampire.
-It appears she is the High Priestess of Scandinavia, known in other parts as the Mother of the Ghast.
-I crave to know more about her, but something tells me I will only find out more, and meet her again, if I move onwards to Scandinavia.
+Well, today I am in Munich.
+I have met a very interesting character – her name is Akasha, and from what I can gather, is an ancient vampire.
+It appears she is the High Priestess of Scandinavia.
+I want to know more about her, but something tells me I will only find out more, and meet her again, if I move onwards to Scandinavia.
 Having someone as exciting and powerful as her, fighting for my cause would be a great achievement, something you would enjoy as much as I would, I am sure.

 I look forward to your next reply, Bella.

 There is something strange going on, with my mother and my father.
 I mentioned to my mother that we had been corresponding, and by the end of the day, my engagement to that old man had been cancelled.
 It's happened twice now.
-I was betrothed to Rodolphus Lestrange, and then as soon as I got an invite around to your house, it was cancelled too.
 Perhaps my father does want me to marry you, after all.
-Personally, I see no point in marriage.
-Well, in my marriage.
-I'm only ever going to be loyal to you, there is no one else I would want to be loyal to, and no husband is going to like that.

 I jump about in excitement whenever I receive a letter from you.
 Narcissa and Andromeda have no idea that I correspond with you, but mother and father know.
 I don't let them read the letters, or anything, but they are aware.
 I think that they are exceptionally proud of me.
 Well, I know for sure that I am going to do better than either of my sisters – A mudblood lover, and an air-head.
 My point is, every time I receive an owl from you, something changes within me.
 I ache for your touch, my heart beats faster, I smile, and the middle of my chest feels as if it could explode.
 I have never felt like this for anyone.
 What is it?
 Surely I cannot have fallen in love with you already.
 We hardly know each other, yet I feel as if we've been in each other's arms for a lifetime already.